STARTING FALL 2014

 Earn a Bachelor’s Degree in Biology AND

 Bioinformatics is a growing field that is an integration of biology, computer science and mathematics.
-The focus of this field is genome annotation-predicting gene function using sequence data housed in computer databases.
-This is an expanding field in industry and health care (e.g., individualized human medicine and biotechnology).
-The U.S. Bureau of Labor Statistics (BLS) has predicted a 14 per cent job growth for bioinformatics scientists from 2008-2018.
+The U.S. Bureau of Labor Statistics (BLS) has predicted a 14 percent job growth for bioinformatics scientists from 2008-2018.

-Through a cooperative agreement, UF biology majors in good standing will automatically be accepted into The University of Toledo’s (UT) MSc in Bioinformatics program at the end of their second year.
+Through a cooperative agreement, UF biology majors in good standing will be considered by The University of Toledo’s (UT) M.Sc in Bioinformatics program at the end of their second year.
 UF students may use three of the graduate level courses from the UT curriculum requirements to satisfy The University of Findlay biology major requirements.
 For UF students, the UT application fee is waived and a GRE is not required.

 Getting both degrees this way allows students to: